 There are mathematical calculations to support these basic concepts, but one can think of this intuitively as well.
 Different types of assets change in value in different ways.
-So, using MPT investors can build portfolios that aim to control for risk at the overall portfolio level, not at the individual security level, thus benefiting from diversification.
+Investors using MPT can build portfolios that aim to control for risk at the overall portfolio level, not at the individual security level, thus benefiting from diversification.